adams-liu/SmartMirrorG23/README.md

 # Smart Mirror Project

-This project uses an amazon echo to communicate with the Raspberry Pi to create a hands-free experience for the user
+This project uses an amazon echo to communicate with the Raspberry Pi to create a hands-free media experience for the user

 # Directory Folders